 Full Spectrum CBD Oil Vs Full Spectrum Hemp Oil

-CBD oil can be extracted from hemp as well as cannabis, depending on the intended purpose and manufacturer.
+CBD oil can be extracted from hemp as well as marijuana, depending on the intended purpose and manufacturer.

 In Australia, many green market CBD oil products may be labelled as hemp oil instead of CBD oil due to current legislation.
-Unlike high-THC cannabis, hemp flower contains only trace amounts of THC and other intoxicating cannabinoids, but it still contains a high concentration of cannabidiol.
+Unlike high-THC cannabis, hemp flower contains only trace amounts of THC – up to 0.3% – but it still contains a high concentration of cannabidiol.

 As a result, when buying from an Australian business, there may be no practical difference between hemp oil and CBD oil.

-You can buy full-spectrum CBD oil containing less than 0.3% THC at a pharmacy with a prescription, or on one of the many Australian green market, or international websites.
+You can buy full-spectrum CBD oil containing less than 0.3% THC at a pharmacy with a prescription or from one of the many Australian green market businesses or international websites.
 However, it is not legal to import CBD oil from other countries.

-To buy full-spectrum CBD oil containing higher doses of THC, you also need to have a medical prescription.
+To buy full-spectrum CBD oil containing more than 0.3% THC, you also need to have a medical prescription.

 If you have a prescription for full-spectrum CBD oil, you can have it filled at a recommended pharmacy or even ask your local pharmacists if they can order it.

-There are several indications that full-spectrum CBD oil may be more effective than broad-spectrum CBD and isolate extracts for some uses.
+There are several indications that full-spectrum CBD oil may be more effective than broad-spectrum CBD and isolate extracts for many conditions.

 If you do decide to go via this pathway, always ensure you do thorough research and vet the business before purchasing.